arms-mbon/code_release_001/README.md

 * statistics
 * generating plots

-## Processing
+## Screening for species listed in AMBI, IUCN/HELCOM Red Lists and WRiMS

 The species occurrences generated with the R script mentioned above were scanned for the following information:
-* AZTI’s Marine Biotic Index (AMBI; Borja et al. 2000, 2019) for species very sensitive to disturbance
+* AZTI’s Marine Biotic Index (AMBI; Borja et al., 2000, 2019) for species very sensitive to disturbance
-* the World Register of Introduced Marine Species (WRiMS; Costello et al. 2021, 2024) for species with alien status at the place of observation
+* the World Register of Introduced Marine Species (WRiMS; Costello et al., 2021, 2024) for species with alien status at the place of observation
 * the Red Lists of the International Union for Conservation of Nature (IUCN) and Baltic Marine Environment Protection Commission (Helsinki Commission, HELCOM) for species registered as Near Threatened, Vulnerable, Endangered or Critically Endangered

 To this end, we used the web services provided by the World Register of Marine Species (WoRMS, Ahyong et al. 2023), using the [WoRMS REST services](https://www.marinespecies.org/rest/); more specifically the call AphiaAttributesByAphiaID):